wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ApplicationFilter

-Filter applications by application owner and API Ids.
+Filters applications by the application owner and API IDs.

 <table>
 <thead>